kristinakatriel/unsw-group-capstone-project/README.md

         ngrok config add-authtoken 2nHmclkN2E4BZv3fWudgOG1Wj5K_zxg5Xwc9XCRNmFTtvm5P
         ```

+> <h2> Notes </h2>
+>
+> If the ngork server return `502 Bad Gateway`, please make sure that all the pip dependencies are installed properly.
+> Should the problem persist, please contact Niranjana Arun Menon (z5417727).

 ## Running the Code

 If this is the first time you are running the code, follow these instructions: